golanlevin/p5.plotSvg/README.md

 ### Instance mode

 Alternatively, the p5.plotSvg library can also be used in p5's [instance mode](https://github.com/processing/p5.js/wiki/Global-and-instance-mode).
-Here's a different `sketch.js` file showing a minimal example of this:
+Here's an alternative `sketch.js` file showing a minimal example of this:

 ```js